Essential South America

 South America is often the last continent that people visit, yet it is without doubt the world’s most exciting.
 Our action-packed 31-day itinerary embraces all the major highlights of Peru, Bolivia, Brazil and Argentina.

 Steeped in history, culture and awe-inspiring scenery South America is a continent of superlatives.
 It possesses the largest jungle, the longest river, the widest waterfalls and the longest mountain chain in the world.
-Our spectacular tour begins in the capital of Peru, Lima – known as the ‘City of the Kings’, before spending three days in the Amazon jungle reaching areas that are seldom visited by explorers, let alone tourists!
+Our spectacular tour begins in the capital of Peru, Lima known as the ‘City of the Kings’ before spending three days in the Amazon jungle reaching areas that are seldom visited by explorers, let alone tourists!
 Leaving the Amazon we fly to Cusco and the Sacred Valley, from where we explore the fantastic lost city of the Incas, Machu Picchu, before heading to the world’s highest navigable lake, Titicaca.
-Almost every day is a highlight as we move south across the Royal Range of the Andes in Bolivia, before flying to Brazil’s most exciting city, Rio de Janeiro, lying in the shadow of the mighty statue of Christ the Redeemer.
-After four nights in this vibrant and colourful city we head to what many people regard as the most stupendous waterfalls in the world – Iguassu.
-We spend two nights at the falls staying in the magnificent Hotel Das Cataratas, right in the heart of the national park.
-Finally we visit Argentina’s lively capital, Buenos Aires – birthplace of tango.
+Almost every day is a highlight as we move south across the Royal Range of the Andes in Bolivia to what many people regard as the most stupendous waterfalls in the world, Iguassu.
+Continuing on from here we head to Rio de Janeiro, Brazil’s most exciting city, lying in the shadow of the mighty statue of Christ the Redeemer.
+Finally we visit the exciting city of Buenos Aires – birthplace of tango.
 This tour is a feast for all the senses and many of our regular travellers consider it their favourite!

 Tour Fitness Level: Active